-So there is no surprise that the US currently has a thyroid dysfunction epidemic and Australia will soon follow, given the popularity of keto/low carb and quitting sugar at the moment.
-What controls the metabolism…the thyroid gland!
+So there is no surprise that the US currently has a thyroid dysfunction epidemic and Australia will soon follow, and already world wide nearly 20% of all women have PCOS!
+Given the popularity of keto/low carb and quitting sugar, these issues are no surprise.

 So if you are already in the damaged state, these articles will give you an insight as to what you may be doing wrong and the steps required to fix it.